gurditsingh/hydeout/_posts/test.md

 The Delta Lake transaction log (also known as the Delta Log) is an ordered record of every change that has been performed on a Delta Lake table.

  - Delta Lake is built on top of Apache Spark so that at the same time multiple readers and writers work on the table.
- - It shows the correct view of the table all times, means due to transaction log feature table will always in
+ - It shows the correct view of the table all times, means due to transaction log feature table will always in updated state.
+ - The Delta Lake transaction log serves the single source of truth like a central repository that tracks all changes that users make to the table.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMjQyNzk2MywxNTMzODcxMjg5LDYxOT
-YxNDkyMyw3OTE2MzU3NTgsLTEwMjkzNjIxMzcsLTM1NjYxOTIw
-OCwtMjI0NjQ0OTE4LDE5OTEyMDUxNDcsLTExNTQxMzU4OTcsLT
-IwMjQzMTA1MjUsLTY4MDMwMjk2OSwxMDQwNjgwMTgwLDE2Mzg2
-MzY4MDcsMTY0MTk2MTc4NiwtMTcyNzk4ODY0OSwxOTM1NzQwNj
-EsMTQyMjE1NTExOSwtMTcxNjgzNTQ1NSw0NzI3Mjg3MTYsNTUw
-NTQzOTA2XX0=
+eyJoaXN0b3J5IjpbMTYxMTk4MjM1MiwxNTAyNDI3OTYzLDE1Mz
+M4NzEyODksNjE5NjE0OTIzLDc5MTYzNTc1OCwtMTAyOTM2MjEz
+NywtMzU2NjE5MjA4LC0yMjQ2NDQ5MTgsMTk5MTIwNTE0NywtMT
+E1NDEzNTg5NywtMjAyNDMxMDUyNSwtNjgwMzAyOTY5LDEwNDA2
+ODAxODAsMTYzODYzNjgwNywxNjQxOTYxNzg2LC0xNzI3OTg4Nj
+Q5LDE5MzU3NDA2MSwxNDIyMTU1MTE5LC0xNzE2ODM1NDU1LDQ3
+MjcyODcxNl19
 -->